land-systems/land-systems.github.io/content/outreach/index.md

   image: ''
 ---

-sections:
-  - block: hero
-    content:
-      title: |
+<br> 2024
-        2023
+<br> 2023
-      text: |
-        Some media coverage on our work on Ivorian cocoa supply chains and deforestation, Renier et al. (2023) Environmental Research Letters
+<br> Some media coverage on our work on Ivorian cocoa supply chains and deforestation, Renier et al. (2023) Environmental Research Letters